 Unfortunately, this freedom is now under intense attack.
 Powerful forces are continually plotting new ways of luring us into closed, centralized systems under their arbitrary control, tempting us to give up our essential liberties in exchange for a bit of temporary convenience and safety.

 We want to work and play in a free Internet, under our terms, our rights and liberties intact.
-They want us depending on a nebulous "cloud" forever beyond our control.
+They want us dependant on an opaque, nebulous cloud forever beyond our control.
 This makes it easier to keep us under their thumb, playing by their rules, trapped in a virtual panopticon that allows shadowy government agencies to spy and archive our digital thoughts in mass warrantless surveillance programs, turning the Internet from a tool of freedom into a weapon.

 As renowned security expert Bruce Schneier puts it:

 We need to take back the internet, and by we, I mean the engineering community.

 A rare few have the right combination of skills, means and motivation to fight back.
 Imagine if we could bottle up IT superpowers and mass produce them into secure, convenient solutions mere mortals could use.
 Even experts would benefit.
 Discovering, configuring and testing combinations of free software components can be notoriously challenging, time consuming and inefficient, especially if everyone keeps reinventing the wheel by rolling their own solutions.